Good SEO and good branding have something in common: They are built to last.

-SEO means that your website (read: brand) could be visible online for years… Regular maintenance or not.
+SEO means your website (read: brand) could be visible online for years, regular maintenance or not.

-Depending on how well optimized it is in the first place.
+Depending on how well you optimize it in the first place, of course.

 And… Those users will still see your brand!

-If it’s good, it’ll stick.
-Even if your site is a bit outdated.
+If it’s still good, it’ll stick.
+Even if your website is a bit outdated.

 A brand that stands out and captures the essence of your website and your service will command a loyalty that can last for years.

 Good News, Everyone: Your Brand Doesn’t Have to Be Fancy

 If you have a good product, you should definitely invest time and money into cultivating your brand.
 In saying that, it doesn’t have to be ground-breaking.
 It should, however, be memorable, consistent and distinct.

 Consider the following website: